knopkem/travel_flutter/README.md

-# Travel Flutter App - Location Search & Wikipedia Browser
+# TravelPal - Location Search & Wikipedia Browser

 A Flutter mobile application that enables users to search for geographic locations using OpenStreetMap's Nominatim service and view relevant Wikipedia content for selected locations.